-Add definitions of "cross blading" and "bed recontouring" to section 3 of the Regional Freshwater Plan, as follows.
+Add definitions of "bed recontouring" and "beach recontouring" to section 3 of the Regional Freshwater Plan, as follows.

-Cross blading means disturbance of any river bed by the mechanical movement of sand, shingle, rock, gravel or other natural material, to realign that part of the bed that is covered by water at the time of the disturbance for the purpose of remedying or mitigating the adverse effects of flooding or erosion.
+Bed recontouring means disturbance of any river bed by the mechanical movement of sand, shingle, rock, gravel or other natural material, to realign that part of the bed that is covered by water at the time of the disturbance for the purpose of remedying or mitigating the adverse effects of flooding or erosion.